 In our experience the night can be a late one so we recommend that you get a good night's sleep the night before.
-We have a recommended finish time but we can never guarantee we will end as expected, as the night can go in so many different ways.
-No two nights have ever been the same and we like to let the magic of what happens take its own course sometimes, rather than be bound by timetables.
+We have a suggested finish time but we can never guarantee we will end as expected, as the night can go in so many different ways.
+No two nights have ever been the same and we like to let the magic of what happens take its own course, rather than be bound by timetables.

 Can I park my car?

-All 4 sites have parking in close proximity, although the distance between car park and site varies at each location.
+All of our sites have parking in close proximity, although the distance between car park and site varies at each location.

 How do I get home afterwards?

 With the late finish it can prove tricky for those who have not come by car to get home again after these events.
-We were able to arrange shared taxis for guests needing transport home last year, and will be happy to do so again in 2017.
+We have been able to arrange shared taxis for guests needing transport home in previous years, and will be happy to do so again in 2018.
 If you are interested in this option, please let us know when you purchase your tickets.

 How accessible are the events for those limited mobility?

-The events all take place in natural, outdoor locations and involve some walking, which may not be suitable for people with limited mobility or special access needs.
+All the events take place in natural, outdoor locations and involve some walking, which may not be suitable for people with limited mobility or special access needs.
 Please do get in touch with us if you have accessibility requirements and we will do our best to advise and assist.
 Guide dogs are welcome.